awsdocs/aws-doc-sdk-examples/gov2/iam/README.md

 This example retrieves the description of the IAM policy with the specified ARN.

-`go run GetPolicy/GetPolicyv2.go -p POLICY-ARN`
+`go run GetPolicyv2.go -p POLICY-ARN`

 - _POLICY-ARN_ is the ARN of the policy.

+The unit test accepts a similar value in _config.json_.

+### GetServerCert/GetServerCertv2.go

+This example retrieves an IAM server certificate.

+`go run GetServerCertv2.go -c CERTIFICATE`

+- _CERTIFICATE_ is the name of the server certificate.

 The unit test accepts a similar value in _config.json_.